akyoto/q/docs/readme.md

 Although a binary on-disk format was considered, I figured this would be too disruptive for existing workflows and doesn't offer any significant benefits over a text based format.
 Text based formats also stand the test of time because of their simplicity.
 But even if the on-disk format for your code is very similar to what your editor shows you, it's important to conceptually realize that one is just a temporary view for editing and the other is just a form of persistent data storage.

 It is absolutely possible that an editor could offer editing in a Python-like whitespace-significant view while saving the file in the standard format using curly braces `{}` to denote the start and end of code blocks, should the programmer wish to do so.

+It is also possible to offer visual editing with a node-based system similar to Scratch or Unreal Engine blueprints while saving the code in the standard text based format.

 ## Source